yacoma/auth-boilerplate/README.md

 ### Cerebral React client

-JavaScript code is in the client subdirectory.
+JavaScript code is in the client sub-directory.
 To rebuild the bundle you need to install the JS dependencies (listed in package.json).
 Run:

 ```sh